9 Essential Herbs for Your Home Apothecary + Soothing Tea Recipes

 To enhance circulation and treat coughs and colds, repeat the above steps and add lemon juice and honey.

-If you’re using dried ginger, pour 1 cup of boiling water over a 1/2 teaspoon of ginger powder and let steep for 10 minutes.
+If you are using dried ginger, pour 1 cup of boiling water over a 1/2 teaspoon of ginger powder and let steep for 10 minutes.
 Strain with a cheesecloth or fine mesh strainer.
 Enjoy after meals to ease nausea and relieve gas and bloating.
+You may also enjoy this herb in essential oil form.

 4. Peppermint